cortexproject/cortex/docs/guides/caching.md

 The chunk cache should be configured on the **ingester**, **querier** and **ruler** using the flags without a prefix.

 It is best practice to ensure the chunk cache is big enough to accommodate at least 24 hours of chunk data.
-You can use the follow query (from the [cortex-mixin](https://github.com/grafana/cortex-jsonnet)) to estimate the required number of memcached replicas:
+You can use the following query (from the [cortex-mixin](https://github.com/grafana/cortex-jsonnet)) to estimate the required number of memcached replicas:

 ```promql
 // 4 x in-memory series size = 24hrs of data.